Coningham, Tasmania

 Coningham is a rural residential locality in the local government area (LGA) of Kingborough in the Hobart LGA region of Tasmania.
 The locality is about 17 km south of the town of Kingston.
 The 2016 census recorded a population of 253 for the state suburb of Coningham.
+Coningham is part of the Greater Hobart statistical area.

 History

 Coningham was gazetted as a locality in 1965.

 Geography

 The waters of North-West Bay form the northern boundary, and D'Entrecasteaux Channel the eastern.

 Road infrastructure

 Route B68 (Channel Highway) passes to the west.
 Old Station Road and Coningham Road provide access to the locality.